 This post may contain affiliate links.
 Please read our disclaimer for more information.

-1. Oatmeal improves milk supply
+1. Oatmeal improves breastmilk supply

 Oatmeal is a fiber-rich food for breastfeeding moms.
 It is a high source of proteins and antioxidants.
 Amazing source of iron as if you are low on iron you might have to struggle with milk supply.

-2. Boiled eggs
+2. Boiled eggs help increase breastmilk

 Eggs have allergens for some people.
 If you are not allergic to eggs and your baby has not shown any signs of allergies then you should take eggs in any form you like.

-How to make Bone Broth for nursing moms to increase milk supply.
+How to make Bone Broth for nursing moms to increase milk production

-You need to use bone-in meat of your choice – beef, lamb, mutton or chicken (organic chicken is a much better and healthier option).
+You need to use bone-in meat of your choice, beef, lamb, mutton, or chicken (organic chicken is a much better and healthier option).

 Read more about postpartum essentials for moms.

 Dates are natural energy boosters.
 A high source of natural sugar gives you energy right away.
-Eating dates every day with a glass of milk is a good fulfilling meal.
+Dates significantly promote milk supply for breastfeeding moms.

-7. Banana with milk at night
+7. Banana with milk at night increase milk supply overnight

 8. Prenatal vitamins